jero98772/web-network-analitics/README.md

 Feel free to submit issues or pull requests to improve this project.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GLPv3 License.